These pistachio chocolate chip cookies are chewy cookies filled with pistachio cream and crispy pistachios, with crisp edges and soft centers.

 Why this recipe works

 - Texture- these cookies have the best of both worlds: crispy on the outside and chewy on the inside.
-The edges bake up golden and crunchy, while the center stays soft and tender.
+The edges bake up golden and crunchy, while the center stays soft, creamy, and tender.

-- Pistachio Filling– each cookie is stuffed with frozen scoops of pistachio cream that melt into a smooth, gooey center when baked, adding an extra layer of flavor and indulgence.
+- Pistachio Filling– each cookie is stuffed with frozen scoops of pistachio cream that melt into a smooth, gooey center when baked, adding an extra layer of pistachio flavor and creamy texture.

 Ingredients